sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 19. You can also download a .shp file to examine your points in QGIS, ArcGIS, or another GIS program.
 You can also create a CEO project using a .shp file, however that is outside of the scope of this tutorial.

+You can view a demonstration of creating this stratification on `YouTube <https://www.youtube.com/watch?v=mbskeQNjj7A>`_.

 3.3 Preparing your CSV for CEO
 ===============================